Juan Roa Sierra

 Juan Roa Sierra (November 4, 1921 – April 9, 1948) was a Colombian known for assassinating Colombian Liberal leader and presidential candidate Jorge Eliécer Gaitán on April 9, 1948.
 After he shot Gaitán three times, mortally wounding him, a mob chased Roa Sierra down and killed him.
 The assassination of Gaitan triggered El Bogotazo, riots that partially destroyed Bogota and led to La Violencia, a period of violence that lasted until approximately 1958.

+A fictionalized account of his final days was presented in the 2013 feature film Roa.

 Background

 Roa Sierra was the youngest child of Rafael Roa and Encarnación Sierra and had 13 siblings.
 In his book El Crimen del Siglo ("The Crime of the Century") writer and playwright Miguel Torres reports that Juan Roa Sierra was born in the neighbourhood “Egipto” (Egypt) in Bogotá, very near the humble residence where Jorge Eliécer Gaitán was born.
 His father was a stonemason and died from a respiratory illness, probably caused by his work.

 Roa Sierra had had various jobs, primarily like his father as a stonemason.
 At some point he met a German astrologer named Johan Umland Gert and became a regular client.
 It is reported that Gert initiated Roa Sierra in Rosicrucianism, a medieval cult that adheres to the belief of reincarnation.
 Roa Sierra eventually confided in Gert his plans to find treasures in Facatativá and Monserrate.
 Before the events, eight of Roa Sierra's siblings had died and another one had been committed to a mental institution.
 It is alleged that Roa Sierra's mental health had also deteriorated to the point that he was convinced he was a reincarnation of Gonzalo Jiménez de Quesada and of Francisco de Paula Santander.
 He would even style his hair to resemble those historical figures and stare at his own image in the mirror for hours.

 Torres also argues in El Crimen del Siglo that evidence shows that Roa Sierra's family were supporters of Gaitán and that Roa Sierra himself very likely was a pro-Gaitán activist in the elections of 1946, which would have been the reason the police reportedly found many campaign buttons with the face of the political leader in his house.
 Roa Sierra's former lover, María de Jesús Forero, with whom he had a daughter, was reported by newspaper El Tiempo as saying that he used to listen to Gaitán's conferences on the radio.